Welcome to 2023, the year of digital transformation!

 The only stumbling block is the increasing complexity of infrastructure management.

 To manage their various cloud environments, businesses must search for cloud management and automation solutions.
 These will also assist them in meeting agility requirements and trying out new delivery models.

-Restaurants and cafés are developing contactless solutions to take customer orders as a result of COVID-19-induced social distancing norms.
-This involves not only online ordering for food delivery or takeout, but also in-seat ordering.
+Restaurants and cafés have been developing contactless solutions to take customer orders due to COVID-19-induced social distancing norms in the last few years.
+This involved not only online ordering for food delivery or takeout but also in-seat ordering.

 Digital payments are a part of the banking industry’s numerous digital transformation initiatives.
-The overall transaction volume in the Digital Payments market is expected to hit $6,685,102 million in 2021, according to Statista.
+The overall transaction volume in the Digital Payments market was expected to hit $6,685,102 million in 2022, according to Statista.

 It is usual for automation and digital transformation to coexist.
 The main explanation for this is that when one is adopted, the other follows.

 Companies will increase the pace of digital transformation within their organizations by automating more of their processes.
 While automation is the process, digital transformation is the end result.